 - More than one week to up to 30 days – usually consists of a suite or larger hotel room with a kitchenette

-- Extending longer than 30 days – leased apartment with one bedroom and one bath, furnished with one TV and one bedroom set.
+- Longer than 30 days – leased apartment with one bedroom and one bath, furnished with one TV and one bedroom set.
 Larger apartments with additional furnishings are often available as an upgrade.

-Many locum tenens travelers choose to travel with their significant others, and even their children.
-The Zreliaks travel with their daughter Claire, and they’re expecting their second child.
-They still plan on living the locums lifestyle.
-They’re found that the agency they’re working with has made it a smooth process, and they haven’t felt it’s ever been an issue to travel as a family.
+Many locum tenens travelers choose to travel with their significant others and even their children.
+The Zreliaks travel with their two young children.
+Even though they have kids, they still plan on living the locums lifestyle.
+They’ve found that the agency they’re working with has made it a smooth process, and they haven’t felt it’s ever been an issue to travel as a family.

 Key considerations when you take your family on assignment with you: